-Our Venom peptide library offers many ways to achieve commercially valuable cosmetic actives - providing a high degree of control and risk reduction.
+Our venom peptide library offers many ways to achieve commercially valuable cosmetic actives, providing a high degree of control and risk reduction.
 We can lead on part or all of the following process:

-- Identify molecular target for desired effects
+- Identifying molecular targets for desired effects

-- Test for efficacy and potency
+- Testing for efficacy and potency

-- Safety testing and Registration
+- Safety testing and registration

 - Bulk supply of actives

 Please see our VenomSELECT™ page for further details.

 Venomous animals have had to evolve novel ways of protecting themselves from infections.
 Venoms have evolved a wide range of antimicrobial actions, including antibacterial and anti fungal effects.
 Our scientists can tailor a venom peptide to specifically meet your needs, from product stability, right through to skin cleansing and even balancing native flora for healthier skin.